Career Transition Assistance (CTA)

 What can I expect?

-You will meet with Richard Morris, our Career Transition Program Manager, before starting the course so that he can get to know you and understand your needs.
+You will meet our Career Transition Program Manager, before starting the course so that we can get to know you and understand your needs.
 You will complete an assessment to ensure the course is tailored to best support you.

 At the end of the course, you will have developed a plan specifically for you, with steps for marketing yourself to employers and ways you can boost your chances of getting the job you want.